 Most authors hope to realize income from the sale of their books.
 With all book publishers, the challenge of book sales is a joint effort with the author and the publisher working together.
 As an author, expect to invest in the marketing strategy, time, and money to promote your book.
 It is not likely that your book will be on display at brick and mortar bookstores, unless you make the arrangement for book signing events at these stores.
 It is customary to pay a specialty company to distribute a well-written press release as you book comes onto the market.
-Search the Intnet to select one or two companies that can distribute a press release that you draft which will promote your book.
+Search the Internet to select one or two companies that can distribute a press release that you draft which will promote your book to relevant media.
 Identify people who have circles of influence for new readers of your book.
-Provide them with a complementary copy.
+Provide them with a complementary copy of your book and also the press release.
 Seek book reviews in relevant publications.
-Once your book is included within a book distribution network such as Ingram, Amazon and Barnes and Noble retailers will make your book available both domestically and internationally.
+Once your book is included within a book distribution network such as Ingram, Amazon and Barnes and Noble retailers will make your book available both domestically and internationally through their websites.